jegesmedve09/Free-BBN-Standard-Video-Container/README.md

 FreeBBN Standard Video Compression Format (FSVCF) but then i thought about it and decided to make it a lossless format, so its now
-FreeBBN Standard Video Container (FSVC)
+FreeBBN Standard Video Container (FSVC) from the start of FSVC6, Free-BBN Standard Video Container is also known as Free-BBN Sonic Video Container